-- Current accounts
+- · Cash and cash equivalents

 - Term deposits

 - Derivative exposures

 - Securities exposure

-- Allowance for intraday custodial flows

 - Any other relevant exposure

-Exposure limits are determined with reference to the lower of the credit ratings provided by S&P and Moody's.
+Exposure limits are determined with reference to the credit rating of the counterparty.

 Asset Concentration Policy

 This policy is to ensure that the concentration risk, both by security and investment class, within the Funds is appropriate for the risk profile of those Funds.
 Asset class limits for the Funds are set out in Part B of this document.